-Koreshan Historic Site – Seven Reasons It’s a Must Visit in SW Florida
+Koreshan Historic Site – Seven Reasons to Visit

 1. The History of the Koreshan Unity Community

 The 19th century witnessed an explosion of new religious based sects that all shared one thing in common – a professed adherence to Christian doctrine, even though they differed wildly in the manner in which that doctrine was interpreted and practiced.
 While most of the sects, or cults as some would call them, petered out, others thrived and have worldwide followings today – The Latter Day Saints (Mormons) Christian Scientists and Jehovah’s Witnesses readily spring to mind.
 The Koreshans were one of those groups on the losing side of history, but while they lasted they had some great ideas and some extremely wacky ones as well.

 Koreshanism was founded by Cyrus R. Teed, who had medical training, but appears just as likely to have been a quack.
 He claimed to have had an illumination that revealed to him the secrets of the universe which included the fact the the earth is hollow and we actually live inside it.
 He also had a vision of God as a woman.
 Over time he developed a full blown religion that was centred on communal living, abstinence from drugs, alcohol and sex and the search for the New Jerusalem.
 Sound familiar?
 You can’t draw a following without real charisma and apparently Teed, who now styled himself Koresh, had it in spades, particularly to women.
 Koresh was the Persian name for Cyrus and apparently means ‘shepherd’.
 The religion had some success in Chicago and attracted hundreds of followers.
 In pursuit of the New Jerusalem, Teed decided to move his followers to a remote place where they could live in peace and build their paradise on earth.
 Again, sounds familiar right?